stacksjs/stacks/README.md

 Develop UIs with helpers for atomic design, component libraries, and more.

-- 🧩 Components (auto creates Vue & Web components)
+- 🧩 Components _develop UI components with ease_
-- 📚 Library Mode
+- 📚 Library Mode _auto-builds Vue & Web component libraries_
-- 📊 Pages (SSG & PWA support)
+- 📊 Pages _SSG & PWA support using components_
-- 🖥️ Desktop (coming soon, powered by Tauri)
+- 🖥️ Desktop _components as desktop elements, powered by Tauri_
-- Powered by Vue & UnoCSS
+- ⚡️ Powered by Vue, Vite & UnoCSS

 ### Stacks Functions